hagdog/gitlab-pipeline-traces/docker/scripts/telemetry/dev/Readme.md

 repository is accessed from another repository.

 The [post-pipeline.yml](docker/scripts/telemetry/dev/post-pipeline.yml) file runs the `export_pipeline_trace`
 job as the last step in a CI pipeline execution.
-The `export_pipeline_trace` job triggers the remote pipeline run in this repository using the `$EXPORT_PIPELINE_TRACE` variable to trigger a remote pipleine that runs the `task-export-pipeline-trace` job in this repository.
+The `export_pipeline_trace` job triggers the remote pipeline run in this repository using the `$EXPORT_PIPELINE_TRACE` variable to trigger a remote pipeline that runs the `task-export-pipeline-trace` job in this repository.